bokkypoobah/AigangPresaleContractAudit/audit/README.md

 ## Due Diligence

-As always, potential participants in any crowdsale are encouraged to perform their due diligence on the business proposition before funding the crowdsale.
+As always, potential participants in any crowdsale are encouraged to perform their due diligence on the business proposition before funding any crowdsales.

-Potential participants are also encouraged to only send their funds to the official crowdsale Ethereum address, published on Aigang Network's official communication channel.
+Potential participants are also encouraged to only send their funds to the official crowdsale Ethereum address, published on the crowdsale beneficiary's official communication channel.

 Scammers have been publishing phishing address in the forums, twitter and other communication channels, and some go as far as duplicating crowdsale websites.
 Potential participants should NOT just click on any links received through these messages.
+Scammers have also hacked the crowdsale website to replace the crowdsale contract address with their scam address.

 Potential participants should also confirm that the verified source code on EtherScan.io for the published crowdsale address matches the audited source code, and that the deployment parameters are correctly set, including the constant parameters.

-* [ ] TODO - Any further issues

 <br />